 During the Spring, we complete most of our fertilising.
 Many plant species that are either dormant or have slower growth rates during Winter respond to the increasing warmth in Spring with a burst of growth, including flowering.
 Providing some additional nutrients to the soil with fertiliser helps promote this new growth and make the plants look vibrant.

-As conditions are warming up and growth rates are increasing, more time needs to be spent on our ‘core’ tasks.
+As temperatures rise and growth rates increase, we need to dedicate more time to our ‘core’ tasks.
 These include mowing, snipping, hedging, pruning and weeding.

 Spring is also the perfect time of year to consider laying new turf and/or installing new garden beds.
-These improvements add enormously to the amenity and value of a property, and Spring presents the ideal timing for a landscaper to undertake these works.
+These enhancements significantly contribute to the property’s amenity and value.
+Spring offers the perfect timing for a landscaper to undertake such projects.

 Summer:

 Summer is the busiest time of the year for landscapers in Queensland.
 The weather is hot and humid (22-29°C), and it is important to stay hydrated and take regular breaks.
-Many of our landscape gardeners start work at 6 am or earlier and aim to finish without having to spend too much time working in the hottest part of the day.
+Many landscapers commence work at 6 am or even earlier, aiming to conclude tasks before the hottest part of the day.

 Summer is when most plants growth rates are highest—particularly if there has been a lot of rain or storms—and so we prioritise staying on top of our core tasks at this time of year.
 The main tasks during this time include: